ruskpr/chess/README.md

 ### Console Application

-The console application provides a simple interface for playing between to players.
-You simply have to enter your move in the prompt and if it is valid, the game state will be printed out onto the CLI
+The console application provides a simple interface for playing between two players.
+You simply have to enter your move in the prompt and if it is valid, the game state will be printed out onto the CLI window.

 ### Windows Forms Application

-This application provides a more fully-featured interface for demonstrating the chess library:
+This application provides a more fully-featured interface for demonstrating the chess library in a windows desktop app:
 - Player vs Player: Control both players and test the functionality of a full chess match with reset and undo capabilities
 - Host Server: Host a UDP server on you local machine on a custom port, upon starting the server a client interface is automatically connected to it.
 - Join Server: Join a UDP server by entering a host's IP and port number